yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ccombobox-class.md

 ##  <a name="create"></a>CComboBox:: Create

-Tworzy pole kombi i dołącza je do `CComboBox` obiektu.
+Tworzy pole kombi i dołącza je do obiektu `CComboBox`.

 ```
 virtual BOOL Create(